If you’ve ever had the misfortune of dealing with a hefty hospital bill, you don’t want to compound the pain by paying with the wrong card.

 |💗 Donations | 🏫 Education | 🥡 Food Delivery | 🏥 Hospital Bills | ☂️ Insurance | ⛽ Petrol | 🚍 Public Transport| 🚰 Utilities Bills|

 How are hospitals classified?

-It’s first necessary to understand how hospitals are classified in Singapore.
-Here’s how the MOH organizes things:
+Before we talk about MCCs, it’s important to understand how hospitals are classified in Singapore.
+Here’s how the MOH organises things:

 |1.
 Bright Vision|